Founded in 1991, the National Legal and Policy Center promotes ethics in public life through research, investigation, education and legal action.

 We do not believe that ethics are advanced through more laws or “better guidelines,” even as existing ones are ignored.
 We don’t believe the problem is with too few laws, or with too much freedom, but with men and women.
 We believe the missing ingredients are character, morality and common sense.

-A 501(c)(3) foundation, NLPC is headed by president Peter Flaherty and chairman Ken Boehm.
+NLPC is a 501(c)(3) foundation.
 Donations from individuals, foundations, and corporations are welcome in any amount.

 Contributions are tax deductible.

 - Kurt Christensen, Vice-Chairman

 - Richard F. LaMountain

 - David Wilkinson

 - Dr. Carl Horowitz, Director Organized Labor Accountability Project, editor of Union Corruption Update

 Government Integrity Project